fastify/fastify-passport/README.md

 #### Multiple Strategies

-`fastify-passport` supports authenticating with a list of strategies, and will try each in order until one passes.
+`@fastify/passport` supports authenticating with a list of strategies, and will try each in order until one passes.
 Pass an array of strategy names to `authenticate` for this:

 ```js
 // somewhere before several strategies are registered